 The finance profession is splitting into two groups.
-Those who know how to use AI effectively - who can direct AI tools, validate their outputs, and integrate them into real workflows - are seeing their productivity and career opportunities expand.
+Those who know how to use AI effectively, who can direct AI tools, validate their outputs, and integrate them into real workflows, are seeing their productivity and career opportunities expand.
 Those who have not yet developed these skills are finding their roles increasingly pressured by colleagues and competitors who have.

 The Skills Gap Is Real